symlara/README-generator/README.md

 ## License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
-This app is covered by the MIT license.
+This app is covered by the <a href="https://github.com/symlara/README-generator/blob/main/LICENSE.txt">MIT license</a>.

 If you have any questions please feel free to send me an email: asym14@gmail.com